-Does sun hold the highest degree in your birth chart?
-Then sun is your atmakaraka, or soul indicator.
-But, what does it mean to have the bright and life-giving sun as your atmakaraka?
+If Sun holds the highest degrees in your birth chart, then Sun is your atmakaraka, or soul indicator.
+But, what does it mean to have the bright and life-giving Sun as your atmakaraka?

-Since the Sun is the natural indicator of the Atman (soul), this is a natural position for the Sun to be in.
-During this life, your soul will be learning lessons based on the indications of the Sun.
+Since the Sun is the indicator of the Atman (soul), this is a natural position for the Sun to be in.
+Though the Sun is an important planet for everyone, you are uniquely solar in personality.
+During this life, you’re embodying the qualities of the Sun and learning lessons based on the specific indications of your Sun.

 The sun is full of willpower and illumination, and as Atmakaraka it makes a person super motivated to be the best they can be.
 The Sun is a noble planet, and wants to follow their inspiration while also being a source of inspiration for others.
 Each day the sun rises and shares its warmth and light with all creation on earth – this makes Sun a generous and creative planet, and those with Sun as their soul planet have a lot of creativity that they want to express, and they want their gifts to benefit society.